GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 I knew the government from the grant side as I was in the leadership of an organization that runs different programs and fellowships for the government.
 That said, joining the government felt very different from a recruiting and acceptance standpoint.
 In particular, I remember the background check process being a bit overwhelming.
 I've had many visas before becoming a permanent resident and then an American citizen so I was used to the paperwork, but there is something truly nerve wracking about the background check process.
-I remember calling my dad asking him if I should be worried about it or if it was just a worry in my mind…he reminded me how proud he was of me and he couldn't believe I could become a federal employee through my work and determination.
+I remember calling my dad asking him if I should be worried about it or if it was just a worry in my mind…he reminded me how proud he was of me and he couldn't believe I could become a federal employee through my work and determination.{{< /note >}}

-{{< img-right src="hhm-2022-rebeca" >}}

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

-My family is what represents my cultural connection.
-This is my dad who always picks me up from the airport and welcomes me home to Monterrey, Mexico.{{< /note >}}

 <hr width="75%">